1955 Le Mans disaster: Following hours

 Hawthorn had overshot his pits and stopped.
 Getting out, he was immediately ordered by his team to get back in and do another lap to get away from the total confusion and danger.
-When he pit stopped during the next lap, he staggered out of the car completely distraught, adamant that he had caused the catastrophe.
+When the pit stopped during the next lap, he staggered out of the car thinking that he had caused the catastrophe.
 Ivor Bueb and Norman Dewis, both Le Mans debutants, had to step into their respective cars for their first driver stints.
-Bueb in particular was very reluctant, but given Hawthorn's condition had no choice, as Dewis firmly pointed out to him.

-John Fitch, Levegh's American co-driver, had suited up and was ready to take over the car at the upcoming pit stop, and was standing with Levegh's wife, Denise Bouillin.
-They saw the whole catastrophe unfold.
-Levegh's lifeless body, severely burned, lay in full view on the pavement until a gendarme hauled down a banner to cover it.
-Levegh's wife was inconsolable and Fitch stayed with her until she could be comforted.
-Half an hour after the crash Fitch realised that news was probably being broadcast on the radio, and he needed to telephone his family to reassure them that he was not the driver of the crashed car.
-When he got to the media centre to use a telephone, he got his first inkling of the sheer enormity of the disaster, overhearing a reporter filing that 48 deaths were already confirmed.
+John Fitch, Levegh's American co-driver, had suited up and was ready to take over the car at the upcoming pit stop, and was standing with Levegh's wife, Denise Bouillin, both of them witnessing the catastrophe.
+Levegh's lifeless and severely burned body lay in full view on the pavement until a gendarme hauled down a banner to cover it.
+Half an hour after the crash, Fitch realised that news was likely being broadcast on the radio, and he needed to telephone his family to reassure them that he was not the driver of the crashed car.
+When he got to the media centre to use a telephone, he overheard a reporter filing that 48 deaths were already confirmed.

 When Fitch returned to his pit, he urged the Mercedes team to withdraw from the race, as continuing to compete would be a public relations disaster for Mercedes-Benz regardless of whether they won or lost.
 Team manager Alfred Neubauer had already reached the same conclusion, but did not have the authority to make such a decision.

 Despite expectations for the race to be red-flagged and stopped entirely, race officials, led by race director Charles Faroux, kept the race running.
 In the days after the disaster, several explanations were offered by Faroux for this course of action.
 They included: